Illumina/hap.py/README.md

 Both representations in this example are able to produce the same alt sequences, but we are not able to match them up with standard VCF tools.
-In particular, we can see from this example that the second representation actually allows us to create two different sets of alt sequences (because we don't know the phasing of our variants -- the insertions could happen on different haplotypes with representation 2).
+In particular, we can see from this example that the second representation actually may allow us to create two different sets of alt sequences if they are part of unphased heterozygous variant calls.
+When we don't know the phasing of our variants, the insertions could have occurred on different haplotypes when using representation 2.

 With this tool, we can produce all haplotypes sequences by enumerating paths through a reference graph.
 By finding the paths / alt alleles that are